 - 1 cup almond milk, homemade or store-bought * (see note)

 - 1 teaspoon maple syrup

 - ¼ teaspoon ground cinnamon or pure vanilla

-- Crunchy granola for topping, homemade (see here & here) or store-bought (for topping)
+- Crunchy granola for topping, homemade (see here & here) or store-bought

 - Apple compote for topping

 * With store-bought almond milk, use an unsweetened brand.

 In a medium-size bowl, add the almond milk, chia seeds, maple syrup and cinnamon.
 Stir with a fork until all of the seeds are dispersed.
 Then cover and refridgerate for 30 minutes.
 Take out and give it another stir so that the mixture will gel evenly.
 Pour into 2 cups or jars, cover and allow to chill for at least one hour or overnight in fridge.
 Some people prefer the taste and texture the next day, so as desired!
 Alternatively, you can leave the mixture in the covered bowl in fridge and add to the ramekins when needed.
 Give puddings a final small stir in the cups and add the toppings.